-The Company does not wish to unreasonably constrain the use of these devices; however, it has a broader responsibility to ensure they are used in appropriate manner; ensure the integrity of proprietary information; preserve the privacy of employees and ensure that unauthorized surveillance does not breach the reasonable expectation of privacy in the workplace.
+The Company does not wish to constrain the use of these devices unreasonably; however, it has a broader responsibility to ensure they are used appropriately, ensure the integrity of proprietary information, preserve the privacy of employees, and ensure that unauthorized surveillance does not breach the reasonable expectation of privacy in the workplace.

-As a general rule, recording devices and camera-equipped devices are restricted in accordance with state and federal regulatory guidelines concerning unauthorized surveillance.
+Recording devices and camera-equipped devices are generally restricted in accordance with state and federal regulatory guidelines concerning unauthorized surveillance.
 Unauthorized use of cameras in the workplace or in areas where there is an expectation of privacy, such as restrooms, is not allowed.

 Recording Conversations: It is expected that employees will respect the privacy of other individuals in the workplace.
-Secretly recording individuals without their knowledge is not compatible with the Company's mission to foster an exchange of ideas.
+Secretly recording individuals without their knowledge is incompatible with the Company's mission to foster an exchange of ideas.
 It is a violation of company policy to record conversations with a tape recorder or other recording devices (including a cell phone or any electronic device) unless prior approval is received from Corporate HQ leadership or all parties to the conversation.